cdienem/StarTool/README.md

 <a name="replace_star"><pre><b>--replace_star _rlnLabel=reference.star:_rlnReferenceA[variationA],_rlnReferenceB</b></pre></a>

 Replaces a subset of date with values from reference.star based on matching conditions with reference.star. reference.star should only have one data table.
 The variation value '`[x]`' is optional and will only be interpreted for numerical columns (like coordinates, defocus etc.).
 Reference STAR files will be loaded temporarily and do not have to be loaded at the program start up.

+Please note that this operation can take a while when used on large datasets and multiple matching criteria.

 Example: `--replace_star _rlnImagename=reference.star:_rlnMicrographName,_rlnCoordinateX[10],_rlnCoordinateY[10]` will replace _rlnImageName of the current data by the values from reference.star where _rlnMicrographName match and where _rlnCoordinateX/Y also match within 10 px variation.